 • Step two: market it in every way you know how.

 • Keep doing both these things until you are successful.
-It’s a simply formula, but a challenging path to take.
+It’s a simple formula, but a challenging path to take.

 About Software Developers India